 That’s just the start of what you can do when you learn the different frequent flyer programs and their alliance partners.

-And if you’re wondering how you can transfer points from your cash-back card to your premium card, we’ve got a step by step tutorial.
+And if you’re wondering how you can transfer points from your cash-back card to your premium card, we’ve got a step-by-step tutorial.

-Personally, I’m not thrilled with Chase’s transfer partners as they’re mainly focused on Oneworld and Skyteam for transatlantic flights.
-Transpacific flights have more options with Star Alliance partners of United and Singapore.
+I’m not thrilled with Chase’s transfer partners as they’re mainly focused on Oneworld and Skyteam for transatlantic flights.
+Transpacific flights have more options with Star Alliance partners of Aeroplan, United and Singapore.
 Besides World of Hyatt, the other hotel options are mediocre.